 How to make easy vegan cheese scones.
 I love scones.
 The buttery, flaky, melt-in-the-mouth texture is so utterly irresistible.
-I love sweet scones, filled with sultanas, with a sugary crusty top, and then filled with coconut whipped cream and some delicious strawberry jam.
-The epitome of a summer’s day, a cream tea, so elegant and quintessentially English.
+I love sweet scones, filled with sultanas, with a sugary crusty top, and then I love these savoury cheese scones, flavoured with mustard, chives and vegan cheese

 And then of course, there's other scones.
 Plain scones, ready for whatever you want to throw at them, be it jam, or cream or just dipped daintily in tea, or even filled with cream cheese maybe.
 But then we have the cheese scone.
 Here's how to Make Easy Vegan Cheese Scones